Why do hawks have good eyesight? How Good Is a Hawk’s Vision?

 This allows them to see a wide range of colors.
 This gives them the ability to see more than 100 million distinct color shades, including some that we as humans are unable to perceive.

-Why do hawks have good eyesight?
-How Good Is a Hawks Eyesight?
+Why do Hawks have a Good Eyesight?
+How Good Is a Hawk Eyesight?

 Hawks have excellent vision, particularly in the frontal plane, which enables them to detect prey at considerable distances.
-This indicates that they are able to see some prey species from a distance of one mile.
+This indicates that they can see some prey species from a distance of one mile.

 Hawks are excellent aerial scouts.
 While in flight, they keep an eye out for potential prey.
 They will follow their prey and determine when the best time is to make their move.